Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 • Duel Authentication

-sFTP Authentication Method ‘Password’.
+SFTP Authentication Method ‘Password’.

 sFTP Authentication using Password